On the Control of Fork-Join Networks: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Itai Gurvich for proposing the fork-join network structure in Figure \ref{fj_network} as an interesting prototype network to study.
 We would like to thank the SAMSI 2013-2014 working group on patient flow for valuable discussions on the ideas in this paper.
+We would like to thank the associate editor and the three anonymous referees for their constructive comments, which improved the paper significantly.